tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/sparse_ops.md

 Represents a sparse tensor.

-Tensorflow represents a sparse tensor as three separate dense tensors:
+TensorFlow represents a sparse tensor as three separate dense tensors:
 `indices`, `values`, and `shape`.
 In Python, the three tensors are collected into a `SparseTensor` class for ease of use.
 If you have separate `indices`, `values`, and `shape` tensors, wrap them in a `SparseTensor`